 Consider visiting Helsinki's Christmas market in Senate Square for a holiday celebration of food, drinks, and entertainment.

-Many New Year's Eve parties in Helsinki are private parties, so if you know local Finns and can attend a private party, you can find an authentically Finnish good time.
+Many New Year's Eve parties in Helsinki are private parties.
+So if you know local Finns and can attend a private party, you can find an authentically Finnish good time.
 At a New Year's Eve party in Helsinki, guests normally like to watch the fireworks.
 After that, for a uniquely Finnish tradition, you would melt tin.
 You melt your piece of tin on a spoon and then quickly let the liquified tin drop into cold water, where it forms into a shape that is said to foretell your future.

 Helsinki's New Year's Eve private parties often offer buffet-style meals along with locally popular drinks and sparkling wine.
-All in all, the streets are fairly quiet compared to other cities on New Year's Eve in Scandinavia.
+All in all, the streets are relatively quiet compared to other cities on New Year's Eve in Scandinavia.